 In an era where both young professionals and experienced employees are looking for more meaning in their work, creating an eco-friendly office culture deserves extra attention.

 Even if you already have a robust corporate environmental program, getting your employees on board with your green workplace initiatives can make a huge difference in your program’s success.
-Here are seven ways to encourage employees to engage in environmental sustainability:

 1. Make recycling easy